hoanghiephui/Unstoppable-Wallet-Website/src/faq/android/en/what-is-unstoppable-wallet.md

-# What is Unstoppable Wallet
+# What is CoinHub Wallet

 - A **non-custodial wallet**, you hold the keys to your cryptocurrency wallet.
 - A **decentralized** wallet.
 No accounts, no emails, no checks (KYC, AML)